k4yt3x/wg-meshconf/README.md

 # WireGuard Mesh Configurator

+## 1.1.7 (Feburary 20, 2019)

+- Public address can now be either FQDN or IP address, as requested by @KipourosV

 ## 1.1.6 (November 19, 2018)

-1. Peers can now be deleted via the `DeletePeer` command.
+- Peers can now be deleted via the `DeletePeer` command.
-1. Peers are now added one by one via the `AddPeer` command.
+- Peers are now added one by one via the `AddPeer` command.

 ## Introduction